 As the weather warms up, there will be many days you’ll want to spend time at the pool, in the sprinklers, or even at the beach.
 You might be wondering about how to manage your child’s hearing aids and/or cochlear implants during these activities.
 The following are some considerations about whether or not to keep devices on and what to do if they get wet while you’re having fun.
-Thank you to our River School audiologist, Dr. Sydney Bednarz, for helping us with this post!
+Thank you to our River School audiologists, Dr. Sydney Bednarz & Dr. Julia Reid, for helping us with this post!

 Do I need to take his/her device off during water play?

-- Consider whether or not your child’s device is water resistant or water proof.
+- Consider whether or not your child’s device is water resistant or water proof (see chart below!)

 - How wet will they get?
 Will your child be splashing in a sprinkler or swimming in a pool?
 Keep in mind, if your child’s device is water resistant (verses water proof), you might allow them to wear it while playing in sprinklers, but would not want it to be submerged in water for any length of time.

 - Does your device have a waterproof cover?
 Most cochlear implants have a waterproof cover accessory.
 Make sure to follow all directions included and use the specific waterproof headpiece.
 Use rechargeable batteries for water play (disposable zinc-air batteries require air to work, so won’t last in the sealed cover).